I have been working on this software since 1995 when my wife

 - On the Use of Matrix Language:

-This small paper illustrates the difference between educational and efficient
+illustrates the difference between educational and efficient programming.

 advantage of this.
 Also, identity matrices are stored as diagonal matrices.